-Primary Label Primary Function Secondary Label Secondary Function ٢ Powers the gauge on and off.
+Primary Secondary Label Primary Function Label Secondary Function ٢ Powers the gauge on and off.
 Press briefly to power on, press and hold to power off.
 Active only when the home screen is displayed.
 ENTER Various uses, as described in the following sections.
-ZERO Zeroes the primary reading.
+ZERO Zeroes the primary reading and peaks.
 (UP) Navigates up through the menu and sub-menus.
 MENU Enters the main menu.
 ESCAPE Reverts one step backwards through the menu hierarchy.
-PEAK Toggles between real-time and peak measurement modes.
+MODE Toggles between measurement modes.
 (DOWN) Navigates down through the menu and sub-menus.
+DATA Transmits the current reading to an external device, via the USB port.
+DIRECTION Reverses the display during calibration, and toggles between tension and compression directions while configuring set points and other menu items.

-Note: Units are configured through the menu.
+Note: Measurement units are configured through the menu.
 Refer to the Changing The Units section for details.